 CHECK Section of MSA, 1951 as amended NOTES MSA Section 102 (3) (a) to (e) Crew's agreements to contain the following information: Nature and duration of intended voyage or engagement, Particulars of deck lines or load lines -if applicable, number and description of crew, time the seafarer is to be on board and capacity on board.
-MSA Section 102 (3) (f) to (m), Crew's agreements to contain the following additional amended information: Read with Sections 111A (leave and .1 Particulars of wages each seafarer is to receive, to include basic wages, formula for calculation), Section leave, allowances, bonuses and commissions.
-114 (right to repatriation) .2 Amount of seafarer's annual leave including formula used to calculate. .3 Health and social security benefits. .4 Right to repatriation. .5 Reference to any collective bargaining agreement.
-Minimum notice periods.
+MSA Section 102 (3) (f) to (m), Crew's agreements to contain the following additional amended Read with Sections 111A (leave and information: formula for calculation), Section 114 Particulars of wages each seafarer is to receive, to include basic (right to repatriation) wages, leave, allowances, bonuses and commissions.
+Amount of seafarer's annual leave including formula used to calculate.
+Health and social security benefits.
+Right to repatriation.
+Reference to any collective bargaining agreement.
+NACA Costion 102 (5)(h) Minimum notice periods.
 MSA Section 102 (5)(b) If there is a collective bargaining agreement on board a fishing vessel covering the wages and conditions of employment of a seafarer agreed to under a registered Bargaining Council or Statutory Council, then the terms of agreement shall apply to the seafarers an board.
 MSA Section 121 Crew's payments to be received on a regular basis.
 Periods between payments not to exceed 45 days.
 MSA Section 130 Seafarers have the right to leave allotment notes ashore for payment of part of wages to be paid to a designated person ashore.